robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase1-4_authentication-system-implementation.md

 7. Conduct thorough testing with focus on security and edge cases

 ## Next Steps After Completion
-Once the authentication system is implemented, we will proceed to Phase 1-5: Basic Admin Interface Implementation, which will build upon the authentication foundation to create the administrative capabilities.
+Once the authentication system is fully tested, especially with the Xendit payment integration, we will proceed to Phase 1-5: Basic Admin Interface Implementation, which will build upon the authentication foundation to create the administrative capabilities.